February 2019

 The release date and content listed below only corresponds to actual deployment of the Azure Public Cloud in most case.

-It provide the evolution history of Azure Databricks service on Azure Public Cloud for your reference that may not be suitable for Azure operated by 21Vianet.
+It provide the evolution history of Azure Databricks service on Azure Public Cloud for your reference that may not be consistent with the actual deployment on Azure operated by 21Vianet.

 Note